EDRIXS/MAIQMag_workshop/tutorials/algorithms/algorithms.md

 * Improved in basis lookup methods for constructing Hamiltonian based on Ref. [^1].

 * Implement methods to re-use the shared structure of Krylov subspaces for different incident x-ray energies based on Ref. [^2].
+Kipton recommends this preprint [^3].

 ### Infrastructure changes